 I bought a family pass (2A + 2C or 2A + 1C), but now my partner can’t travel.
 Can I get a partial refund?

-- For bookings made directly with us, Yes we can amend your booking from a family pass to standard adult and child admissions.
+- If you made your booking directly with us, we can amend your booking from a family pass to standard adult and child admissions.
 We will then refund you the difference between the new price and what you have paid.
 If you booked through an agent you will need to contact them.

 I want to cancel / I have cancelled my trip.
 How do I get a refund?
 How long will it take?

-- As you’re cancelling more than 24 hours prior to departure, there are no cancellation fees.
+- If you're cancelling before 6pm on the day before travel and you booked with us directly: there are no cancellation fees.
 We will organise a refund for you back on to the credit card you paid with.
 This will be processed from our end within 24 hours, and it will appear back on your card once the banks have processed it at their end.
 This can take several days, or sometimes longer, depending on the bank and the card issuer.

-- We can cancel the booking for you, however, you will need to request the refund from the company you booked with.
+- If you're cancelling before 6pm on the day before travel but you booked through an agent: we can cancel the booking for you, but you will need to request the refund from the company you booked with.